Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Space regulation

-Hence if $a=\tau/4$ and $b=\tau/2$, $\Psi^\prime$ is $\tau$-void regulated.
+Hence $\Psi^\prime$ is $\tau$-void regulated with $\tau= b/\sqrt{2} + a$.
 Finally if $\tau$ depends on a PP $\Phi$ almost surely, $\Psi$ is $\tau$-void regulated w.r.t. $\Phi$.
-We use this property in the following, as well as in the simulation in \figurename~\ref{fig:coverage}. \end{remark}
+We use this property in the following, as well as in the simulation of \figurename~\ref{fig:coverage}. \end{remark}

+\begin{definition}[$(\tau, K)$-coverage regulation] Let $\Psi$ be a stationary PP. Let $K$ and $\tau$ be positive real numbers.
+We say that $\Psi$ is $(\tau, K)$-covering if,